 This course is designed to give students training and experiences that will allow them to be successful in a college setting.
-Topics to be covered include: understanding college culture, locus of control and personal responsibility, increasing self-esteem and motivation, setting goals, time management, memory development, listening skills, note-taking skills, study skills, test-taking, critical thinking skills, financial literacy, and basic career exploration.
+Topics to be covered include: understanding college culture, locus of control and personal responsibility, increasing self-esteem and motivation, setting goals, learning styles, memory development, listening skills, note-taking skills, study skills, test-taking, critical thinking skills, and career issues.